Lippia-io/lippia-api-sample-project/README.md

     [`Getting started - Windows User`](docs/README_Windows.md)

 ## Project type options:
-- The project type option allows the user to say Lippia which library would need to download.
-For this project is setted the API one that only have all library needed for this kind of project.
+- The project type option allows the user to say Lippia which library will need to download.
+For this project is set the API one that only have all library needed for this kind of project.
   This option can be changed in the pom.xml file
-  You can get more information checking the readme file from lippia-core project.
+  You can get more information checking the README file from lippia-core project.

 ```
 ├── config.properties